Autoresonant Removal of Fusion Products in Mirror Machines

-Autoresonance (AR), \ie a continuous phase locking in a nonlinear oscillatory system with slowly varying parameters, has been thoroughly studied theoretically \cite{meerson1990strongT,liu1995nonlinearT,Friedland1998T,fajans2001autoresonantT,barth2009autoresonantT,barth2014quantumT,Armon2016T} and experimentally \cite{fajans1999autoresonantE,naaman2008phaseE,barak2009autoresonantE,murch2011quantumE,andresen2011autoresonantE,shalibo2012quantumE} in various systems, where the simplest example is the chirped-driven pendulum \cite{Lazar_proc_2005}.
+Autoresonance (AR), \ie a continuous phase locking in a nonlinear oscillatory system with slowly varying parameters, has been thoroughly studied theoretically \cite{meerson1990strongT,liu1995nonlinearT,Friedland1998T,fajans2001autoresonantT,Friedland_2008,barth2009autoresonantT,barth2014quantumT,Armon2016T} and experimentally \cite{fajans1999autoresonantE,naaman2008phaseE,barak2009autoresonantE,murch2011quantumE,andresen2011autoresonantE,shalibo2012quantumE} in various systems, where the simplest example is the chirped-driven pendulum \cite{Lazar_proc_2005}.
 Phase-locking is established when the driving frequency passes through the linear resonance and is preserved as the nonlinear frequency shift compensates for the chirped driving frequency.
 AR provides control of the oscillating degree of freedom without the need for feedback and, thus, can be used to release charged particles from a trapping potential, \eg anti-protons from a Penning trap for anti-hydrogen production \cite{andresen2011autoresonantE,AntiHydrogen_nature_2010}.
 The capture into resonance of the chirped-driven pendulum has two different limits.
-The first is the probabilistic capture, where the oscillating particle begins at a large amplitude state, and only a small fraction of the initial oscillation phases is captured into resonance, while all other particles experience a transient resonant kick and continue in a nonresonant motion \cite{Neishtadt_PRE_2005,armon_friedland_2016}.
+The first is the probabilistic capture, where the oscillating particle begins at a large amplitude state \ie with a sufficiently large nonlinear (anharmonic) frequency shift.
+In this regime, only a small fraction of the initial oscillation phases is captured into resonance, while all other particles experience a transient resonant kick and continue in a nonresonant motion \cite{Neishtadt_PRE_2005,Armon2016T}.
+The frequency sweeping technique for toroidal systems \cite{mynick1994frequency} operates in such a regime.
 The second limit is the automatic capture, where almost all particles near equilibrium are captured into AR regardless of their initial phase.
-The capture in this case occurs only if the driving amplitude, $\varepsilon$, exceeds a critical value, $\varepsilon_\text{cr}$ that scales as $\alpha^{3/4}$, where $\alpha$ is the chirp rate \cite{Friedland_2008,Gilson_Lazar_PRL_99,barth2009autoresonantT}.
+The capture in this case occurs only if the driving amplitude, $\varepsilon$, exceeds a critical value, $\varepsilon_\text{cr}$ that scales as $\alpha^{3/4}$, where $\alpha$ is the chirp rate \cite{Friedland_2008,fajans1999autoresonantE,barth2009autoresonantT}.
 Notably, the captured particles may reach large amplitudes as the chirping of the driving frequency continues.